Self-guided Pottery Studio Tour on Victoria’s Westshore

 Derek Kasper’s ceramic art is pigeon-holed clearly in his company name, No Two Alike Ceramic Arts.
 Coming to focus on clay relatively late in life he has a keen sense of father time looking over his shoulder.
 His curiosity and creativity lead him to try many concepts in ceramic art and he is constantly striving to push the limits of his abilities and the materials—before time runs out!

-Belle will be a guest artist at Esther Drone’s studio in Langford.
+Gina will be participating from Esther Drone’s studio in Langford.

 Rebecca McClure

-Rebecca is a contemporary ceramic artist living in Langford, BC, the traditional territory of the lək̓ʷəŋən People.
+Rebecca is a contemporary ceramic artist living and working in Langford, BC, the traditional territory of the lək̓ʷəŋən People.

-Rebecca makes vessels with a modern vibe, utilizing classic forms, stark contrasts, and vibrant colours.
+A ceramic artist for over 30 years, Rebecca makes vessels with a modern vibe, utilizing classic forms, bold contrasts, and vibrant colours.
 She brings her love of design to both her functional and decorative pieces.

 Diana Smith